lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Overview

 This app created in this project enables a user to get instant analysis of a WhatsApp Chat.
-The data used for this project does not include media files.<br/><br/>
+The data used for this project does not include media files.

+A user will simply get the whatsapp group chat txt file and upload it into the web app, and the app will display the overall analysis of the group.<br/><br/>

 <img src="img/whatsapp.png">